Why HVAC Ducts Stay Damp

 If these symptoms continue, they may eventually develop into more serious issues like those described in signs of mold growth in HVAC ducts, where persistent moisture allows contamination to spread.

-Ongoing Condensation Inside Ducts
+Ongoing Condensation Around Ducts

 How Repeated Condensation Cycles Keep Ducts Wet

-- Warm, humid air enters the system
+- Warm, humid air enters or surrounds the duct system

 - Moisture remains on duct surfaces